Dispersive bounds for local form factors in $\Lambda_b \to \Lambda$ transitions: Statistical Analysis

-Based on the updated analysis of the lattice data of Ref.~\cite{Detmold:2016pkz}, we produce a-posteriori prediction obtain for the tensor form factor $f_\perp^T$ at $q^2 = 0$ from our analyses.
+Based on the updated analysis of the lattice data of Ref.~\cite{Detmold:2016pkz}, we produce an {\it a posteriori} prediction for the tensor form factor $f_\perp^T$ at $q^2 = 0$ from our analyses.
 We use this form factor as an example due to its phenomenological relevance in predictions of $\Lambda_b\to \Lambda\gamma$ observables.
 Moreover, its location at $q^2 = 0$ provides the maximal distance between a phenomenologically relevant quantity and the synthetic lattice QCD data points, thereby maximizing the parametrization's systematic uncertainty.
 Applying the strong bound, we obtain

 We observe a small downward trend in the central value and stable parametric uncertainties.
 The individual bands are compatible with each other within their uncertainties.
 We remind the reader that our results are obtained for negative degrees of freedom and should therefore not be compared with the behaviour of a regular fit.
 Our results should be compared with